Early Bird Fee: $1,305.00

 Number of Attendees

-This 3-day class introduces basic principles, techniques, and equipment for the most commonly-used physical and analytical tests on polymeric materials, including: mechanical properties, chemical analysis, combustibility, instrumental analysis, and thermal aging.
+This extensive three-day covers basic principles, techniques, and equipment for commonly-used mechanical and analytical tests on polymeric materials.
+You'll learn about mechanical properties, chemical analysis, flammability, combustibility, instrumental analysis, thermal aging, and much more.

 Please note: This course emphasizes fundamentals rather than advanced theory.